Skip to main content

 2. Move, then modernize

 This strategy is also known as platform as a service (PaaS).
 In it, you run your apps on a cloud provider’s infrastructure.
 Developers can reuse languages, frameworks, and containers leveraging code that’s specific to the company.
-The downside might be missing capabilities, transitive risk, and being tethered to a particular framework.
+The downside of this approach is likely to be missing capabilities, transitive risk, and being tethered to a particular framework.

 3. Modernize, then move

-Support modernization requirements by modifying or extending existing code; then move to the cloud.
-Using this method, you can leverage the cloud characteristics of your provider’s infrastructure but does also mean incurring upfront development expense.
+Your team can update the application by modifying or extending its existing code, then moving it to the cloud.
+This method allows you to secure the application while adoptiong the cloud characteristics of your provider’s infrastructure but does also mean incurring upfront development expense.

 4. Replace with SaaS

-When requirements for a business function change quickly, this approach of buying the technology avoids the time and investment of mobilizing a development team.
-But you may face issues like inconsistent data semantics, difficult data access, and being locked into a vendor.
+When the requirements for a business function change quickly, replacing your existing application with SaaS may be a better option than committing to a significant rebuild or refactor.
+While this cloud modernization strategy is faster and may be less expensive up-front, you may face issues like inconsistent data semantics, difficult data access, and being locked into a vendor.

 5. Rebuild or refactor

-Once you determine your overall approach, considering the delivery vehicle for your applications will help determine if you should be using virtual machines, containers, or serverless functions.
-Modern application design patterns are based on the principles of scalability, statelessness, and high availability — and can still be delivered by using a virtual machine.
-There’s no standard rule for which is best.
+Once you determine your overall approach, the next step is determining the vehicle by which your applications will be delivered, whether by a serverless function, container, or virtual machine.
+Cloud modernization ensures that your application design patterns are based on principles of scalability, statelessness, and high availability, but beyond that, there isn’t a standard rule to which option is best.

 Serverless